Beszowa – Pauline Monastery

 History

 The Church of Saints Peter and Paul in Beszowa was founded, together with the monastery, in 1421 by the bishop of Kraków and the chancellor of the Kingdom of Poland, Wojciech Jastrzębiec.
 It was intended for the Order of Saint Paul the First Hermit (Pauline brothers).
-The monks brought from Jasna Góra founded the fifth Pauline convent in Poland, and the first one in which the brothers could undertake parish management.
+The monks brought from Jasna Góra founded the fifth Pauline monastery in Poland, and the first one in which the brothers could undertake parish management.
 This was a breaking of the Pauline rule, but the relevant release was issued in 1418 by Pope Martin V.

 The construction of the church and monastery began probably shortly after the foundation, perhaps on the site of an older temple which the Paulines had adopted for their own needs (later northern wing).
 The works probably lasted for most of the 15th century, and were supervised after the death of Wojciech Jastrzębiec in 1436 by his brother’s grandsons: Dziersław and Jan of Rytwiany, who held the patronage over the church.
 Wojciech bequeathed significant goods to the Paulines in his will, which they, however, did not take over until 1478.
 At that time, the patronage, with the consent of Jan of Rytwiany, was transferred from Jastrzębiec to the monastery.